 - Las Vegas: 5.5 hours

-Camping also makes it easy sightsee via our favorite Valley transportation – bike!
+Camping also makes it easy sightsee via our favorite transportation in Yosemite Valley – bike!
 The Upper and Lower Pines campgrounds are very accessible via bike to pretty much everywhere in the Valley, from Yosemite and Curry Villages to Yosemite Falls to Mirror Lake.

 RV camping is also a possibility in several of the campgrounds, as are a few cabins, tent cabins, and the open-air Housekeeping Camp.
 You can find all the in-park lodging options here.
 (Here are reviews on the Curry Village housing options!)